Wonderful (Marques Houston song)

 "Wonderful" is the fourth single by Marques Houston's third studio album, Veteran.
 It's the sixth track on the album.
-It was premiered on BET's Access Granted and Yahoo!
+It premiered on BET's Access Granted and Yahoo!
 Music on July 18, 2007.
-It peaked at #46 on the Billboard Hot R&B/Hip Hop Songs.
+It peaked at No. 46 on the Billboard Hot R&B/Hip Hop Songs chart.
 The song was written by Ne-Yo, and produced by Stereotypes.